adeira/universe/src/mrtnzlml-meta/docs/relay/local-schema.md

 });
 ```

-Please note that client schema is still somehow experimental feature and that server may introduce the same field `successMessage` which will conflict with the client one (new kind of BC break).
+Please note that server may introduce the same field `successMessage` which will conflict with the client one (new kind of BC break).
 Luckily, Relay will recognize this BC break and it will throw an error:

 ```
 ERROR: